valentinptc/server/documentation/objectToObject.md

 2. Installation
 3. QuickStart
 4. Get 3D Matrix
-5. Send and Recive Messages to all visible Objects
+5. Send and Receive Messages to all visible Objects
 6. Calculate Distance and Orientation
-7. Apendix
+7. Appendix

 ### 1. Introduction
-For the Reality Editor, every vuforia target is a separate webpage (object).
-The Reality Editor provides APIs that allow all visible webpages to communicate to provide the look and feel of one big application, while loading the content when needed.
-The following example shows two objects communicating their AR possition.
-Each object uses this info to calculate and display distance and orientiation.
+For the Reality Editor, every Vuforia Target is a separate webpage (object).
+The Reality Editor provides APIs that allow all visible web pages to communicate to provide the look and feel of one big application while loading the content when needed.
+The following example shows two objects communicating their AR position.
+Each object uses this info to calculate and display distance and orientation.

 ### 2. Installation